Themekraft/wc4bp/readme.txt

 = 3.3.0 14 March 2019 =
 * Security Fix: Freemius
 * Fixed the default thankyou page and default tab dropdown component to show correctly in the free version.
+* Fixed the function to hide the admin messages.
+* Fixed the ajax call to hide the ask for review admin notice.

 = 3.2.6.1 11 March 2019 =
 * Improved the loading spinner into the admin.